Overview

 Project ECMs included:

-- Infrared heating
+- Infrared Heating: Installed energy-efficient heating solutions

-- Building automation management
+- Building Automation: Integrated advanced building management systems

 Result

-- Ongoing 24/7 O&M and 2-hour response time for 2 central chilled water plants (1,500-ton and 1,100-ton cooling capacity) and all plant equipment and controls
+- 24/7 operations and maintenance with a 2-hour response time for 2 central chilled water plants (1,500-ton and 1,100-ton capacity)

 "My working relationship with the Southland team was an outstanding experience.
 From the installation management team to the engineers and financial administrators to the CEO, all members were courteous, professional, and displayed enthusiasm for the project," said Joseph Rath, Project Manager USACE (HNC from PPQ, dated 7 August 2020).